Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 ```

 > Note: alternatively you could move rewriting of the URL to a state after the hash lookup, such as vcl_miss (e.g. modifying the `bereq` object).

+Be careful with non-idempotent changes.
+For example, things like the `Vary` header being modified on the shield POP and then again on the edge POP, as this _could_ result in the edge POP getting a poor HIT ratio due to the fact that the shield has appended a header and then that header is appended again as part of the edge POP execution.

 Lastly, when enabling shielding, make sure to deploy your VCL code changes first _before_ enabling shielding.
 This way you avoid a race condition whereby a shield has old VCL (i.e. no conditional checks for either `Fastly-FF` or `req.backend.is_shield`) and thus tries to do something that should only happen on the edge cache node.